-Transfer on Death Deed – A Transfer on Death Deed (TODD) is set up through the County Recorder in the county where real estate is located.
+Transfer on Death Deed – The Transfer on Death Deed (TODD) is set up through the County Recorder in the county where real estate is located.
 This special deed allows the grantor/owner(s) of real property to pass the property directly to the beneficiary(ies), upon the death of the grantor/owner(s).
+This is a non-probate tool.
 The property owner(s) must set up the TODD in place of the traditional deed, so that the property passes directly to the beneficiary(ies).
 The TODD can be revoked and replaced at any time prior to the death of the owner(s).
 Where the owner(s) are married, both spouses must sign.

 Payable on Death Accounts – Payable on Death (POD) designations are set up to provide that the accounts bearing this designation pass directly to the beneficiaries, upon the death of the account owner(s).
 Such accounts are often set up through banks, credit unions and the like.
 These designations can be revoked or removed at any time prior to the death of the account owner.